zikula-modules/MUSeo/README.md

 Metatags
 ---------------

-If you have created module references you can create metatags for each page of the corresponding modules.
+After you have created module references you can create metatags for each page of the corresponding modules.

 Version 2.0.0
 =============